Frequently Asked Questions

 It can be used for callous however the condition and amount of callous will determine the best tool to use.

 The EZDebride Wound Instrument can be used on many types of wounds including superficial eschars.
 However, if the eschar is well adhered and considered deep, it is not recommended to use the EZDebride instrument.
-If the wound surface eschar is superficial, dry, friable and lose, the EZDebride can be used.
+If the wound surface eschar is superficial, dry, friable and loose, the EZDebride can be used.

 The EZDebride Wound Instrument is a sharp debridement instrument and the clinician can be reimbursed under the debridement codes: 97597, 97598 (superficial to dermis and subcutaneous respectfully), 11042, and 11043.
 It is also recommended that all necessary documentation is completed and expressed under Medicare/Medicaid standards such as wound dimensions, objective findings, and wound details, etc. prior.